fmichea/sm64-livesplit-autosplitter/README.md

 To reset:

 - Exit to lobby.
 - Under "MENU > DATA > For 70 Star" select "34".
-To reset your splits, flip between a "OFF" and "34".
+To reset your splits, flip between "OFF" and "34".
 - Touch the upstairs door, timer will star with door unlocking animation.

 ### Single Stage RTA